EigenBuffalo/MIT-TRI-RoboticsNotes/README.md

-An attempt to rebuild my knowledge on manipulation and locomotion
+An long term on-going attempt to rebuild knowledge on manipulation and locomotion

 ## Course Website